 Today's Homeowner looks at dozens of datapoints on solar companies to come up with our data-driven rankings.
 It's not possible for a company to pay for preferential treatment in our rankings.
 We look at the following key factors in determining who should top our list:

-Make sure you hire a licensed solar installer.
-This ensures that the work is done properly using current best installation practices.
-Since 2012, Virginia's Department of Professional and Occupational Regulation has issued Alternative Energy Systems (AES) licenses to contractors working on solar photovoltaic systems.
+Confirm that your solar installer is properly licensed.
+This ensures that the work is done properly using the most up-to-date installation methods.
+Since 2012, Virginia's Department of Professional and Occupational Regulation has issued Alternative Energy Systems (AES) licenses to contractors who install solar PV systems.
 Even if a contractor has an AES license, they may still need to subcontract HVAC, plumbing or electrical work.

-Quality solar installations should come with strong workmanship and performance guarantees.
+Quality solar installations should include strong workmanship and performance guarantees.
 A workmanship warranty addresses any installation defects (such as poor alignment, cracks in the panels, or poor wiring), while a performance guarantee ensures a certain level of energy production.
-Strong warranties show that a company is confident in its work.
+Strong guarantees show that a company is confident in its work.

 Incentive Type: Personal Tax Deduction